“For transparency, the full email correspondence with Harry Samuels is published below so readers can review the exchange in its entirety.”

 Then the withdrawals stopped.

-Investors began reporting difficulties accessing their funds, and eventually federal authorities stepped in.
-The criminal complaint now alleges the operation functioned as a large-scale Ponzi scheme involving approximately $328 million.
+Federal authorities eventually stepped in.
+A criminal complaint now alleges the operation functioned as a large-scale Ponzi scheme involving approximately $328 million.

 Naturally, most of the attention has focused on Christopher Delgado, the man widely described as the architect of the scheme.